dmontecino/SMARTeR/README.md

 Data Model on the top-left corner and click on the downward arrow.

 The first level of the species tree attribute is a taxonomy level (class, order, family, etc.).
-The options of these taxonomy level (e.g., 'aves', 'mammalia, etc.) also have keys and labels.
+The options of these taxonomy levels (e.g., 'aves', 'mammalia, etc.) also have keys and labels.
 The function gives the same key and label for this first taxonomy label.
-To provide the first level taxonomy use the 'first_tax_level' argument.
-Provide a character vector of the same length than in 'species_key' and 'species_label' (see below).
+To provide the first-level taxonomy, use the 'first_tax_level' argument.
+Provide a character vector of the same length as in 'species_key' and 'species_label' (see below).

-The second level is the species and each one of them also have keys and labels.
+The second level is the species, and each one of them also has keys and labels.
 Provide a character vector with the keys and labels using the 'species_key' and 'species_label' arguments.